mortinger91/cpp-cmake-template/README.md

 To run tests in a Docker container:<br>
 ```docker compose down --volumes --rmi all```<br>
 ```docker compose up```

 <h2>Notes:</h2>

 - When creating a new folder in ProjectFolder/src<br>
-also add its name in ProjectFolder/src/CMakeLists.txt<br>
+also add its name in ProjectFolder/src/CMakeLists.txt
+- To add a new test just add a new test_***.cpp file<br>
+in ProjectFolder/test.